 The MLDP requires a report be provided in writing to the Minister in relation to its performance against the Environmental Management Framework every second and fourth year within every five (5) year period.
 Department of Defence has developed an Environmental Management Framework and this report represents the second year report within the second five (5) year period against the Cultana Environmental Management System: (2) Environmental Management Plan (EMP) (2015).
-The EMP includes a Sustainability, Monitoring and Reporting Plan (SMRP) (Section 10) and indicates that SMRP reporting combines monitoring and reporting of all such key sustainability measures into a single snapshot of how Cultana is performing against standards and thresholds established in the EMP.
+The EMP includes a Sustainability, Monitoring and reporting of all such key sustainability measures into a single snapshot of how Cultana is performing against standards and thresholds established in the EMP.
 The table below captures this required information.